 I’m not against the campaign in general, however it does seem to reward those companies with greater profits and exclude the Aussie battlers and small family businesses, which goes against our Aussie spirit and contributes to the decline in manufacturing locally.

 Here’s the deal – our Australian Merino Wool is 100% grown on our shores, ethically and by farmers (another battling industry) who care deeply for the welfare of their flock.
-Come shearing time, it’s packaged up and exported by the farmers, in our case, to India.
+Come shearing time, it’s packaged up and exported by the farmers.
 There it is spun and often dyed (or sent natural) before being returned to Australia by our importing by the kilogram, which you might imagine is not a cheap process and increases the carbon footprint of our garments.
 So is it really Australian made?
 If we have no choice in the matter of spinning then I suppose it is.
 And more importantly, why did all the local commercial spinners close down?
 How can it not be cheaper per kilogram of yarn to buy from our own country that would ensure workers are paid a fair wage, than to import our original product across half the globe with all the government and transport fees that entails?

 There are a few small spinning and dying plants catering to a homemade type market however they can’t handle our order quantities.
 They sell small quantities of often organically spun yarn to a niche market.
 There are also dying plants we use locally to turn natural wool yarn into the vibrant knitwear you see in our store – shout out to Geelong Dyeing here – however they don’t have facilities to spin wool fleece into wool yarn.
 If I had a dollar for every time we were asked why we don’t use Creswick Woollen Mills for our yarn we could buy two subscriptions in the Australian Made Campaign.
 Truth is, they don’t even spin enough yarn commercially for their own products and openly admit to overseas manufacturing and fibre sourcing in order to ensure they remain viable.